scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 The meetings back then did affect our actions and followup conversations at the [Clojurians Zulip Chat](/docs/community/chat/).
 A broader and more general process has been initiated: shifting our attention to growth -- the growth of Clojure into new fields and use cases.

-The goal of this post is to clarify our current activity in this area and help reinitiate more systematic collaboration.
+In this post, we seek to clarify our current activity to help reinitiate more systematic collaboration in that direction.

+As usual, it is a personal perspective.
+Hopefully, more people will use this blog to share their thoughts on the topic.

 ## TL;DR